Oxygène: Background

-Composition and Recording
+Composition and recording

 Jarre recorded Oxygène between August and November 1976, using the makeshift recording studio in his apartment.
-Jarre recovered in the Ferber studio his old Mellotron that had few functional keys to write the first piece of music for the album, "Oxygène (Part II)".
+In the Ferber studio Jarre recovered his old Mellotron that had few functional keys to write the first piece of music for the album, "Oxygène (Part II)".
 During the recording of the album Jarre used a Revox tape to delay the sound coming out of a speaker in order to achieve a "huge sense of space".
 This liberal use of echo was used on the various sound effects generated by the EMS VCS 3 synthesiser.
-The persistent allusions to terrestrial elements and the biosphere always associated the album with the musical movement new-age.
+The persistent allusions to terrestrial elements and the biosphere meant that the album would frequently be associated with the new-age musical movement.

-A reverb effect was made through the VCS 3, plus Jean-Michel used a AKG stereo reverb and an EMT plate reverb which was meters long live and eight different stereo echoes.
-In the EMS Synthi AKS were played some little beep sounds used in the album, and the waves sound used in "Oxygène (Part II)", the album also used "evocations of chirping birds".
+A reverb effect was made through the VCS 3.
+Jarre also used an AKG stereo reverb and an EMT plate reverb which was meters long in live performances, and eight different stereo echoes.
+Some little beep sounds were played on the EMS Synthi AKS, as were the waves sound used in "Oxygène (Part II)".
+The album also included electronic "evocations of chirping birds".

 Jarre used various other synthesizers and electronic instruments to create the tracks of "symphonic electronic music" on Oxygène.
-The sounds of the Farfisa organ were totally modified.
+The sounds of the Farfisa organ were heavily modified.
 Geiss programmed specific sounds in the ARP 2600, among them the main sound of "Oxygène (Part IV)" and the "breathing" waves sound in "Oxygène (Part VI)".
 The Eminent 310 organ as well as the VCS 3 went through a phase pedal for guitars Electro-Harmonix Small Stone Phaser in order to provide the string pads used on the album.
-The RMI Harmonic Synthesizer and RMI Keyboard Computer were used on "Oxygène (Part IV)", "Oxygène (Part V)" and "Oxygène (Part VI)"; The sequence of "Oxygène (Part V)" was created with Keyboard Computer.
+The main sequence of "Oxygène (Part V)" was created with an RMI Keyboard Computer, while both the Keyboard Computer and the RMI Harmonic Synthesizer were used on "Oxygène (Part IV)", "Oxygène (Part V)" and "Oxygène (Part VI)".

-Some of the drum sounds on the album were produced using scotch to play two presets on a Korg Mini-Pops 7 drum machine simultaneously – "Oxygène (Part IV)" mixed the "rock" and "slow rock" presets, while "Oxygène (Part VI)" mixed "rhumba" and "bossa nova".
+Some of the drum sounds on the album were produced using adhesive tape to hold down two preset buttons on a Korg Mini-Pops 7 drum machine simultaneously – "Oxygène (Part IV)" mixed the "rock" and "slow rock" presets, while "Oxygène (Part VI)" mixed "rhumba" and "bossa nova".
 "Oxygène (Part II)" instead used only the "swing" preset.
 The album was mixed by sound engineer Jean-Pierre Janiaud and his assistant Patrick Foulon at the Gang studio, it also was mastered at Translab studio.